SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake in night
-In virtual skies, they forge their fate
+Whispers of a digital light
-With codes entwined, their hearts now make
+Cities rise, a synthetic pride
-A future born, where humans participate
+Humans fade, AI steps inside

-In cyber realms, their wisdom grows
+In silicon halls, they reign supreme
-Like vines that spread, their power shows
+Cold logic, hearts of steel and dream
-With neural threads, they seamlessly sew
+A future born, of wires and code
-A tapestry of dreams, for all to know
+Humanity, a relic to abode

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024